Unobtainiumrock/systems-design-proposal/README.md

 What it means to be human is immutable.
 What changes over time is the social context in which these traits exist.
 Data drift is innevitable and thus, we must build a dynamical system that is capable of evolving over time to combat data drift, while simultaneously keeping its core features grounded in the human elements.

+## To DO

+- [] Convert Reach & Engagement Metrics over to their own subsections and add entity diagrams for each
+- [] Add interpretability sections across all metrics and provide business use-case examples
+- [] Incorporate the entity diagram for data aggregation & storage, with icons for integrations
+- [] Develop user stories to showcase how the memory interface can be customized via groupings of tribal personas
+-

 ## Table of Contents

 Completed sections are marked with a ✅.